-Dr Schmierer is a Professor of Neurology at The Blizard Institute, Barts and The London School of Medicine & Dentistry (Queen Mary University of London), and a Consultant Neurologist at The Royal London Hospital, Barts Health NHS Trust, where he is the Research Lead for Neurology, and the Clinical Lead of the Day Case Unit and BartsMS.
+Dr Schmierer is a Professor of Neurology at The Blizard Institute, Barts and The London School of Medicine & Dentistry (Queen Mary University of London, QMUL), and a Consultant Neurologist at The Royal London Hospital, Barts Health NHS Trust.
+He is a Director of Clinical Research across QMUL and Barts Health, the Research Lead for Neurology, and the Clinical Lead of the Neuroscience Day Case Unit & BartsMS.

-After completing his training at the Charité Hospital (Humboldt University Berlin), he moved to London to pursue a career in academic neurology, initially as a Research Fellow, and from 2005 as a Wellcome Intermediate Clinical Fellow at the UCL Institute of Neurology, and Consultant Neurologist at The National Hospital, Queen Square.
+After completing his training in neurology at the Charité Hospital (Humboldt University Berlin), he moved to London to pursue a career in academic neurology, initially as a Research Fellow & Clinical Associate, and from 2005 as a Wellcome Intermediate Clinical Fellow at the UCL Institute of Neurology, and Consultant Neurologist at The National Hospital, Queen Square.
 Following appointments in 2009 at QMUL and Barts Health he moved to his current position in east London.

 Ever since starting his career in neurology, Dr Schmierer has maintained a focus on inflammatory demyelination, including research into the pathology, pathophysiology, MRI detection & measurement, and disease control in people with MS, the (differential) diagnosis & monitoring of MS, and investigator-led and commercial clinical trials.
 He advocates a pro-active treatment approach at all stages of MS.

 Dr Schmierer is the Lead for MS at the National Institute of Health Research North Thames Clinical Research Network and serves on the Scientific Strategy Committee of the UK MS Register.
 He has advised the EMA, MHRA, and NICE on new drugs for MS. He is also a member of the MS International Foundation’s Working Group on improved Access to treatment and healthcare.